phamstatic/odin-recipes/README.md

 The recipe book contains 3 recipes: { 'Mushroom Pasta', 'Spaghetti', 'Cream Cheese Pasta' }.

-It is a very bland project admittedly, but it is nonetheless the start of my journey in web design.
+It is a very bland project admittedly, but it is nonetheless the start of my journey in Full Stack Development.